WorkshopDudes/ecmascript-workshop/src/00-modules/Readme.md

 There is exactly one module per file and one file per module.

-By default anything you declare in a file is not available outside that file.
+By default anything you declare in a file is not available outside that file (awesome).

 ## Named export/import

-Export functionality (classes, functions, variables, constants) from a module.

-There can be multiple named exports:
+Modules can export multiple objects, which could be simple variables or functions.

+A module can export multiple things by prefixing its declarations with the keyword export:

 ```
 export var myVar1 = ...;
-export let myVar2 = ...;
 export const MY_CONST = ...;
 export function myFunc() {}
 export class MyClass {}
 ```

+These exports are distinguished by their names and are called named exports.

-You can list everything you want to export at the end of the module (which is once again similar in style to the revealing module pattern):
+You can also list everything you want to export at the end of the module (which is once again similar in style to the revealing module pattern):

 ```